 Bombay cats are a relatively rare cat breed—there were fewer than 100 registered Bombay cats at the end of the 20th century, so the odds of finding one for free are slim to none.
 Basically, you may only find one for free if you know someone giving them away.

 It’s hard to pinpoint the price for adopting one of these cats, as it will depend on where you adopt the cat from.
 You may be lucky enough to find one inexpensively in your local animal shelter, especially if the cat is an older adult.
-We advise you to always look in your local animal shelter because you never know if a Bombay cat may lose its family due to divorce, a death, or some other circumstance.
+We advise you to always look in your local animal shelter because you never know if a Bombay cat may have lost their family due to divorce, a death, or some other circumstance.

 Kittens are more expensive because potential owners are more abundant for younger cats than seniors.
-You may even find a senior cat for free from a rescue group—if not free, the price will still be considerably lower.
-Cats from rescues or shelters are usually already spayed or neutered, which keeps you from having to spend money on the procedure—the price is typically reflected in the adoption fee.
+You may even find a senior cat for free from a rescue group—or if not free, the price will still be considerably lower.
+Cats from rescues or shelters are usually already spayed or neutered, which keeps you from having to spend money on the procedure; the price is typically reflected in the adoption fee.

 Obtaining a Bombay cat through a breeder will be considerably more expensive than buying from a rescue.
 The prices typically run from $500 to $700, but if you’re on the lookout for a show cat, the price goes up to roughly $2,000.

 Be careful when buying from breeders, as non-reputable breeders may sell you a mixed Bombay but charge the same as they would for a purebred.
 If you choose to go through a breeder, ensure the breeder is reputable.